 Advertised initially to have a 500 car production run, BMW produced 1200 by the end of 1987 and ended up with a lawsuit from American BMW owners for overproduction.
 BMW eventually settled with a $4,000 check to each owner.
 We think this E28 version is full of character, cornering, speed, and racing heritage like no M5 after it.
-It is well-deserving of its spot as one of the best BMWs of all time.
+It is well-deserving of its spot in this list.

 The E30 M3 was introduced in 1986 and quickly became a sports car legend.
 The M division substantially changed the aerodynamics, engine, and suspension of the basic E30 3-series.
 These changes made it a brute force racing machine in the European Touring Car Championships.
 In its body beat the high revving 192 horsepower engine that could send the M3 to 60 mph in less than 7 seconds on the way to a 149 mph top speed.
 In special edition Sport Evolution form, the E30 produced 238hp.
-The BMW E30 M3 is considered to be one of the great sports cars of the 80s, is featured on the many greatest cars of all time lists, and has a rightful spot as one of the best BMWs of all time.
+The BMW E30 M3 is considered to be one of the great sports cars of the 80s, is featured on the many greatest cars of all time lists, and has a rightful spot here.

 Retro touches were everywhere, from the body color painted dashboard to the switchgear and instrument placement.
 But this was a well-appointed modern car with leather on nearly every surface, climate controls, and a navigation system.
-Its design alone makes it worthy of being considered one of the best BMWs.
+Its design alone makes it worthy of being considered one of the best from the bimmer brand.